aclark4life/blog-2017/2009/04/21/a-lamp-buildout-for-wordpress-and-other-php-apps.rst

-A LAMP buildout for Wordpress and other PHP apps
+A LAMP Buildout for Wordpress and Other PHP Apps
 ================================================

-:date: 2009-04-21 00:23
+.. post:: April 21, 2015
-:tags: Plone
+   :tags: plone, python
+   :category: python
+   :author: me
+   :location: DC
+   :language: en

-A buildout for PHP?
+A Buildout for PHP?
 -------------------

 Having been a Plone Consultant for many years now, I find it very painful to deal with non-Python-based technologies and I often will go to great lengths to avoid it.
 I recently had to deploy a new PHP application on an older Linux server (RHEL3) and could not bring myself to compile the packages, search for RPMs, or do any of the mundane, boring tasks required; so I began to look for an alternative.
 Enter: the `LAMP buildout`_.
 I created and used this to deploy my client's PHP application.
 I hope others find it useful, both as an alternative way to deploy PHP apps, and as an example of the wide variety of things buildout can be used to do.

-It's just that simple?
+It's Just That Simple?
 ----------------------

 Unfortunately, this was not the blissful experience I had hoped for.
 There were some non-obvious configuration parameters that had to be dealt with.
 This was tedious and sometimes painful, but achieving the end result was a uniquely rewarding experience I can assure you!
 In fact, most of the problems had to do with the individual software components and not buildout itself, which was a pleasure to work with and one of the main reasons I am writing this blog entry.
 In a Plone buildout for example, in most cases, the tedious parts are handled for you and you just need to `add the Plone egg, run buildout, and start your site`_.

-Break it down
+Break It Down
 -------------

-Now, on to the buildout!
+Now, on to the Buildout.
 It was developed and tested on Mac OS X 10.5 then deployed to RHEL3.
 I had a small problem on RHEL3 with the GD imaging library so I removed it (and installed it by hand in /usr/local).
 Other than that, things went smoothly and I deployed several PHP apps with it just for kicks, including:

 -  Phorum
 -  SugarCRM